 There are also several other ways to discover courses…

-If you already have a good idea what you’d like to learn, there’s also an option for that.
+If you already have a good idea of what you’d like to learn, there’s also an option for that.
 You could, for example, pick Excel and get hundreds of different courses on the topic.

 What really sets LinkedIn Learning apart from other online education websites is its direction.